Sizzle & Spice: Unveiling the Best Beef Recipes from Across Asia

 • Chili Flakes/Oil: For an extra kick.

-• Fried Shallots: Crispy and aromatic.
+• Fried Shallots: Crispy & aromatic.

 FAQs About Beef Recipes Asian Style